 Directed apace by Tay Garnett (Bataan, The Postman Always Rings Twice), this was the 4th of six Gable-Harlow teamings, and they have the “sparks fly” thing down pat.
 Gable barks his dialogue faster than a Tommygun, and Harlow breaks the needle on the Screechograph, but they’re fun.
-He’s supposed to be from England (as he was in Mutiny On The Bounty), but aside from using long ‘a’s in pronouncing words like “a-gain” he’s closer to Cleveland-upon-Ohio than Stratford-upon-Avon.
+Clark’s supposed to be from England (as he was in Mutiny On The Bounty), but aside from using long ‘a’s pronouncing words like “a-gain” he’s closer to Cleveland-upon-Ohio than Stratford-upon-Avon.
 Beery is awful with a bogus Irish accent that wouldn’t fool a deaf Setter (Clark & Jean both loathed him; few peers had anything good to say about the coarse blowhard).
 Robert Benchley is equally painful as a comic relief drunk, sloshed into babble for the entire trip.
 Roz Russell gives the best-modulated performance as the genteel and gracious competitor for the captain’s favors: her subtle go at a Brit accent isn’t indolent.

 When the action gets underway, it’s fairly rough stuff.
 During the typhoon, an impressively staged sequence has a steamroller breaks loose on deck, running back and forth over the heaving, cascade-drenched deck, squashing several screaming extras.
 The pirates board and things get brutal: application of the dreaded Malay Boot contraption and assorted mayhem climaxing with a heroic old-school payback of wholesale bad guy slaughter.
 Eat lead, uncivilized scum! ***

 With Lewis Stone (a script nod to “Lord Jim”), Dudley Digges, C. Aubrey Smith (upholding Britain’s divine right to uphold things), Akim Tamiroff (sleazeball), Edward Brophy, Soo Yong (a formidable person off-screen), Hattie McDaniel (fun as ever) and Donald Meek.
 The 2nd-unit pirate action was directed by William A. Wellman, and the glossy cinematography was the work of Ray June.
 Herbert Stothart provides the suitably clichéd chop-sticky soundtrack.
 Somehow censors missed Jean’s lightning-quick recovery at around minute 48: one of the free-spirited Harlow boobs escapes from her gown.
 Thank technological advances and the sharp eyes of classic film buffs.